 Despite a standard (variable) tariff usually costing more, the majority of households are still on this type of tariff.
-The big switching push is basically encouraging people to move from an expensive standard variable tariff to a cheaper fixed tariff.
+The big switching push is basically encouraging people to move from a (typically) more expensive standard variable tariff to a cheaper fixed tariff.
 What are the differences between the two?

 Standard variable tariff

 On a standard variable tariff, the price you pay for each unit of energy consumed will go up and down with the market.
-Prices have been rising lately, which means households on standard tariffs may experience a large hike in energy bills.
-Standard variable tariffs do have one perk - you shouldn't be hit with an exit fee should you choose to switch to a different tariff or energy supplier.
+When prices rise, households on standard tariffs may experience a large hike in energy bills.
+Standard variable tariffs do have one perk—you shouldn't be hit with an exit fee should you choose to switch to a different tariff or energy supplier.

-On a fixed tariff, the price you pay for each unit of energy consumed is fixed - that is, it will not change.
+On a fixed tariff, the price you pay for each unit of energy consumed is fixed and will not change.
 (Your energy bills may still rise, however, if you consume more energy.
 A fixed tariff does not mean you can consume all the energy you want for a fixed amount of money.)
-Fixed tariffs can be beneficial in a rising energy cost environment.
+Fixed tariffs can be beneficial in a rising energy cost environment, but detrimental if prices fall.
 One downside to fixed tariffs is they usually charge an exit fee if you want to switch away.

 Types of Meters